 The number of black officers in Columbus has always been significantly out of proportion to the number of black citizens in the city.
 One month after Bub was killed, the 125th recruiting class was inducted into the CPD.
 Of the 27 new officers, only two were black.
 Since then, another majority-white recruiting class of 33 officers has been inducted.

-Wilson, who is black, was responsible for minority recruiting and also served as head of a diversity recruiting council.
+Wilson was responsible for minority recruiting and also served as head of a diversity recruiting council.
 Under his watch, more women and minorities were deemed eligible to hire, but recruiting held no bearing over the actual hiring process due to the CPD's "fragmented selection process," he says.
 Some portions of recruiting, background, and training units fall under entirely different chains of command—for example, hiring is handled by the city's civil service commission—which makes communication about the process often incoherent.

 "I was accused of trying to 'dumb down the process', and we know what that's coding for," Wilson says, alluding to stereotypes on black intelligence.
 He doesn't believe every cop in the department is racist, but that the CPD has operated as a broken system.